5 min. to read.

-Zahnd quotes Hans Urs von Balthasar: “Love alone is credible; nothing else can be believed, and nothing else ought to be believed.”
+Hans Urs von Balthasar said, “Love alone is credible; nothing else can be believed, and nothing else ought to be believed.”
 Love is the witness.
-Or, our lack of love is the witness. one or the other.
+Or, our lack of love is the witness.
+One or the other.
 There is no other option.

 Bottom line?
 If our religion doesn’t result in us loving people, why would anyone ever believe us when we say that God is love?